LLNL/axom/src/axom/klee/docs/sphinx/specifying_shapes.rst

     }

 Exported keys must be ASCII Lua identifiers.
 Keywords and preloaded globals such as :code:`math`, :code:`package`, and :code:`Vector` are reserved.
-Exported values may be booleans, numbers, strings, tables, or functions.
-Klee preserves their Lua types, including integer values.
+Exported values retain their original Lua types, including integers and userdata such as :code:`Vector.new(1, 2)`.
+Userdata may be exported directly or nested inside a table.
+Values used for Klee fields or returned by callbacks must satisfy the corresponding field's validation rules.

 The chunk runs in a separate Lua environment.
 Its assignments to global names remain in that environment unless it exports them.
 Exported functions keep access to the